HyperviewHQ/hyperview_docs/documentation/auto-discovery/topics/advanced-discovery-topics.rst

     brew install net-snmp

 Once the application is installed, the **snmpwalk** command can be used to obtain a full walk of a device.
-For example:
+The amount of time it takes to perform the walk can vary from device to device and depends on external factors such as network speed and target device CPU load.
+Generally, expect the process to take a few minutes unless the device has a large amount of information such as a large network switch, in which case, it may take longer.

+**Example:**

 .. code::

-    #
-    # The -ObentU command line option is required and important
-    #
     snmpwalk -v2c -c public -ObentU 192.168.10.10 . > /my_home_dir/snmpwalks/newrackpdu.snmpwalk
     #
     # Compress the snmpwalk file
     #
     gzip /my_home_dir/snmpwalks/newrackpdu.snmpwalk

+.. note:: The **-ObentU** command option is required and important to be able to parse the output with our tools.

-Once the walk is obtained, then it can be transferred to Hyperview support by uploading the compressed file to the applicable support ticket, or a different method arranged with Hyperview support.
+Once the walk is obtained, then it can be transferred to Hyperview support by uploading the compressed file to the applicable support ticket.

-Utilities like scp/sftp, `winscp <https://winscp.net/>`_ can be used to transfer files from the machine that has the files if there is a need.
+Utilities like scp/sftp or `winscp <https://winscp.net/>`_ can be used to transfer files around if there is a need.

 If these options are not possible then contact Hyperview Support.